brucewayne1ua/Engineer-Calculator-QT/README.md

 ## Authors

-This project is developed by [Rustam Ohli].
+This project is developed by Rustam Ohli.

 ## License

-This project is licensed under the [MIT].
+This project is licensed under the MIT.